(Board Chair), Owner, Direct Marketing Group

 Holy Cross Associate

-Jan Lamb has been associated with Holy Cross since its beginning, having help build some of the first classrooms and the dining hall.
+The Rev. Jan Lamb has been associated with Holy Cross since its beginning, having helped build some of the first classrooms and the dining hall.
 She has made annual mission trips to Belize for 18 years.
 At Holy Cross, she has served as volunteer coordinator and chaplain and provided in-service training for teachers.

-Jan is an Episcopal deacon serving as the Chaplain to the Bishop Suffragan and as the Archdeacon in the Diocese of North Carolina.
+Jan is an Episcopal deacon serving as the Archdeacon in the Diocese of North Carolina and as the deacon at St Joseph’s Episcopal Church in Durham, NC.
 She taught in Exceptional Children’s programs in Mississippi and North Carolina for 43 years.
-Currently, she is the Tutoring Coordinator for LEAP (Latino Educational Achievement Partnership).
 She has a Bachelor’s in Psychology from Millsaps College in Jackson, MS, and a Master’s in Learning Disabilities from the University of Texas.
 She has 2 sons and 2 granddaughters.